SpEd Spot Snippets Header Sign Up

 Ten Frames

 Finally, our last step was to add a sticker to the ten frames sheets under the bulletin board.
 I loved how this incorporated some fine motor and visual tracking skills.
-Plus, just to be extra, I would change the stickers each month to be thematic.
+Plus, just to be extra, I would change the stickers each month to be thematic or seasonal.
+I found a great holiday sticker pack that is perfect!

 Ten Frames Stickers- Math Corner